VijayBonthu/Say-my-name/README.md

 3. in the command prompt run **docker-compose up --build** from the root of the project.
 4. to stop the container **docker-compose down**.
 5. to start the containers again **docker-compose up** if there are no changes to your program files. if you have changes then you have to run **docker-compose up --build**.
+6. If you having issues accessing the database from other GUI's it is possible you have already an instance of postrges in your machine and it's not letting you access it.
+      Press **Win + R** to open the Run dialog.
+      Type **services.msc** and press Enter.
+This will open the Services window.
+      Scroll down to find the PostgreSQL service.
+It may be named something like **"postgresql-x64-<version>"**.
+      Right-click on the PostgreSQL service and select **"Stop"**.